-SO includes provision of essential services necessary to reach out to people experiencing unsheltered homelessness; connect them with emergency shelter, housing, or critical services; and provide urgent, non-facility-based care to those who are unwilling or unable to access emergency shelter, housing, or an appropriate health facility.
-Coordinated SO efforts that identifies and engages people living in unsheltered locations, such as in cars, parks, abandoned buildings, encampments, and on the streets, plays a critical role within the system for ending homelessness.
+SO includes the provision of essential services necessary to reach out to people experiencing unsheltered homelessness; connect them with emergency shelter, housing, or critical services; and provide urgent, non-facility-based care to those who are unwilling or unable to access emergency shelter, housing, or an appropriate health facility.
+Coordinated SO efforts that identify and engage people living in unsheltered locations, such as in cars, parks, abandoned buildings, encampments, and on the streets, play a critical role within the system for ending homelessness.
 Effective SO reaches people who might not otherwise seek assistance or come to the attention of the homelessness service system and ensures that people's basic needs are met while supporting them along pathways toward housing stability.
-Core services of SO include: engagement, case management, emergency health services, emergency mental health services, transportation, and services to special populations.
+The core services of SO include engagement, case management, emergency health services, emergency mental health services, transportation, and services for special populations.